philfoster/option_screener/README.md

-    gain$                           - Gain (in dollars) if the option is exercised gain%                           - Gain (percentage) if the option is exercised (gain / cost) safety                          - amount the underlier most drop in order to lose money days                            - number of days before option expiration gain basis points/day           - hundredths of a percent gained per day if executed gain% with div                  - Gain (in dollars) including dividend (if applicable) safety with div                 - safety amount including dividend gain basis points/day with div  - hundredths of a perceent gained per day including dividend
+    gain$                           - Gain (in dollars) if the option is exercised gain%                           - Gain (percentage) if the option is exercised (gain / cost) safety                          - amount the underlier most drop in order to lose money max profit safety               - amount the underlier can drop and you still make max profit days                            - number of days before option expiration gain basis points/day           - hundredths of a percent gained per day if executed gain% with div                  - Gain (in dollars) including dividend (if applicable) safety with div                 - safety amount including dividend gain basis points/day with div  - hundredths of a perceent gained per day including dividend max profit safety with div      - amount the underlier can drop and you still make max profit including dividend

 # Sample CSV
     Symbol, price, p/e ratio, exDivDate, hasDiv, div, yield, cost, expireDate, strike, bid, ask, gain$, gain%, safety, days, gain basis points/day, gain% with div, safety with div, gain basis points/day with div